tiesen243/portfolio/content/posts/next-elysia.md

 DATABASE_URL=""
 ```

-> In this project, i'm use MongoDb for Database, if you use other database, remember to change provider in `prisma/schema.prisma` and change Id fields
+> In this project, i'm use MongoDB for Database, if you use other database, remember to change provider in `prisma/schema.prisma` and change Id fields

 Then, push schema to your database